Application process

 - Demonstrate your capacity to deliver by outlining your relevant experience, skills and ability to achieve the proposed activities and outcomes of your project (limit 1500 characters – approx. 200 words).

-You must also include the following supporting documentation with your expression of interest:
+You must also include the following supporting documentation with your EOI application:

 Application timeline

-Expressions of interest are open for 4 weeks and must be submitted via the online application form.
+Expressions of interest are open for approximately 6 weeks and must be submitted via the online application form.
+Applications closed 5pm 1 February 2026.

-Applicants will be advised of the outcome of their EOI within 4-6 weeks of submission.
+Applicants will be advised of the outcome of their EOI approximately 6 weeks following submission.
 Shortlisted applicants will be invited to submit a full application in Stage 2.

 Stage 2: Full application